vardigroup/DPMC/experiments/README.md

 ## [Jupyter notebook](./procount.ipynb)
 - Near the end, there are 7 figures (4 in the main paper, 3 in the appendix)
 - Run all cells again to re-generate these figures from dir `./data`
-- Some Python lines for running experiments (e.g., submitting slurm jobs and parsing stdout/stderr) have been commented out
+- Some Python lines for running experiments (e.g., submitting Slurm jobs and parsing stdout/stderr) have been commented out

 <!-- ####################################################################### -->

 ## Notes on timing
 - Only for the figures, we used max(`time`, .001) for display purposes (the time axis is in log scale)
-- For everything else (e.g., number of benchmarks solved), we used the original `time`
+- For everything else (e.g., number of benchmarks solved), we used the original `time` recorded